yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

-Just as with more traditional mutual funds, VC funds typically have a specialization that drives the investment choices- these can include specific types product sectors, company stages, or geographies.
+Just as with more traditional mutual funds, VC funds typically have a specialization that drives the investment choices- these can include specific product sectors, company stages, or geographies.

-Unlike mutual funds, however, VC funds have a number of interesting quirks that make them quite exotic and complex from the investor perspective.
-These are described more in the sections below.
+Unlike mutual funds, however, VC funds have a number of interesting quirks that make them somewhat exotic and complex from the investor perspective.
+I describe these more in the sections below.

 #### Quirk 1: Fixed time frame

 The first weird thing about venture capital funds is that they usually have a fixed time frame.
-Unlike a mutual fund that lives for decades and has thousands of investors buying and selling shares every day, traditional venture capital funds are very restricted on when money comes in and when it gets paid out.
+Unlike a mutual fund that lives on for decades and has thousands of investors buying and selling shares each day, traditional venture capital funds are very restricted on when money comes in and when it gets paid out.

 First, the fund gets commitments from investors.
 Once the target